 Current Five-Year Program

-“ADOT continues to focus on preservation and protecting our investment of more than $19 billion in the state highway system,” said ADOT Director John Halikowski.
-“We have also worked closely with the board over the last few months and followed their guidance to move improvement projects forward that are important to the communities we serve and that fit into ADOT’s long-range transportation plan.”
+“As we work to improve Arizona’s state highway infrastructure, limited transportation funding requires a careful balance of expanding the system where we can, while preserving what we have in place,” said ADOT Director John Halikowski.
+“ADOT has worked closely with the board over the past few months and followed their guidance to move improvement projects forward that are important to the communities we serve and that fit into ADOT’s long-range transportation plan.”

-FY 2016: $5.5 million allocated for right of way.
+FY 2016: $5.5 million allocated for right of way

-FY 2017: $7.3 million allocated for right of way.
+FY 2017: $7.3 million allocated for right of way

-FY 2016: $2 million allocated for environmental work.
+FY 2016: $2 million allocated for preliminary engineering

-FY 2018: $4 million allocated for design.
+FY 2018: $4 million allocated for design work

-FY 2021: $64 million for construction (note that this portion of the project is in the 2020-2024 Development Program).
+FY 2021: $64 million is anticipated to be available for construction (note that this portion of the project is in the 2021-2025 Development Program)

 - Interstate 15, Bridge No. 1: $2.5 million allocated in FY 2017 for design and $33 million allocated in FY 2019 for bridge replacement.

-The Five-Year Program is updated annually.
+The Five-Year Program serves as a blueprint for future projects and designates how much local, state and federal funding is allocated for those projects.
+It is updated annually.
 Each program begins with a long-range visioning process, moves into a more realistic 20-year plan and finally yields each Five-Year Program.
 The program is developed by working closely with local planning organizations and community leaders to identify ready-to-construct or design projects.